-- Since this is a formal event, long dresses are required - If the style is a high-low dress, the front part of the high-low dress must not be higher than 4 inches above the knee - No open sides, sheer panels, cut-outs, or openings extending around the front of the dress. - Slits in longer dresses can be no higher than 4 inches above the knee. - No cleavage or excessively deep v-necks. - No two-piece dresses - Low or open-back dresses are ok as long as the low back is modest, as long as the fabric extends past the armpit and is of modest fit. - If the dress is strapless, it must meet the modesty standards listed above.
+- Since this is a formal event, long dresses are required - If the style is a high-low dress, the front part of the high-low dress must extend to at least the middle of the thigh. - No open sides, sheer panels, cut-outs, or openings extending around the front of the dress. - Slits in longer dresses can be no higher than - inches above the knee. - No cleavage or excessively deep v-necks. - No two-piece dresses - Low or open-back dresses are ok as long as the low back is modest, as long as the fabric extends past the armpit and is of modest fit. - If the dress is strapless, it must meet the modesty standards listed above.